nikhilvinay1/Data-Structures-and-Algorithms/README.md

-# Data-Structures-and-Algorithms
+# Data Structure & Algorithms using Python
-This repo contains data structures and algorithms that I practice and learned
+This repository covers data structures and algorithms in python.